 Music City Total Access Discount Attraction Pass

-But that's not all!
-Each Total Access Pass includes 10% off your purchase at the Music City Marketplace located inside the Visitor Information Center.
-Choose four attractions from those listed below and put together a unique experience all at a cool discount.
+The Music City Total Access Pass lets you put together a unique experience all at a cool discount.
 Enjoy the freedom - and the savings - then go write your own ticket to entertainment.

 — We have answers to the most Frequently Asked Questions. — Check this out before you buy!